kallakata/Projekt/README.md

 # Database and item listing
-School project -> dependencies TBD
+School project for simple low-level database with listing and recording